 How Quickly Will I See Results From A Hair Transplant?

 On the day following your hair transplant, you will need to return to the clinic for a follow-up.
 During this appointment, the medical dressing will be removed from the transplantation site, the results will be evaluated, and the site will be fully cleaned.
-You will also be given PRP and/or laser therapy to help stimulate faster, fuller results
+You will also be given a laser therapy to help stimulate faster, fuller results

 After three days you will be able to begin washing your hair.
 This is a special procedure that will be gone over in greater detail during your follow-up appointment.
 You will receive a special shampoo and lotion that are to be used over the next 15 days to promote healing.

 The newly implanted hair grafts will begin to fully embed themselves into the scalp.
 The site may begin to itch, but you mustn’t scratch it.
 The hairs will begin to fall out after 5-7 days and this will continue over the next 2-3 months.
 This is known as “shock hair loss” and is a normal and expected part of the hair transplantation procedure.

 The newly implanted hair will continue to be shed and you will return to a pre-operative look after no more than 4 weeks.
 No visible signs of the operation will remain.

 After falling out, the hair will begin to regrow on its own.
 After three months, new hair will begin to become visible and by the fourth month, the rate of growth will begin to accelerate.
 By the sixth month, hair coverage will be nearly complete, but will still be short.

 How Do I Care For My Hair Following A Hair Transplant?